-The headphones have swivel design and breathable protein-leather padding which give DJs flexibility and comfort even for extended use.
+The headphones have a swivel design and breathable protein-leather padding which give DJs flexibility and comfort even for extended use.

 High-temperature/high-power voice coils give dynamic, realistic overall effects coupled with detailed and accurate sound output.
-It comes with detachable cable with 1/8-inch adapter, so you can use it with nearly all other music gears.
+It comes with a detachable cable with a 1/8-inch adapter, so you can use it with nearly all other music gears.

 - Great sound quality

 - Connecting wires may affect sound quality over time